GameSpot

 GameSpot is an American video gaming website that provides news, reviews, previews, downloads, and other information on video games.
-The site was launched on May 1, 1996, created by Pete Deemer, Vince Broady and Jon Epstein.
+The site was launched on May 1, 1996, created by Pete Deemer, Vince Broady, and Jon Epstein.
 In addition to the information produced by GameSpot staff, the site also allows users to write their own reviews, blogs, and post on the site's forums.
 It has been owned by Fandom, Inc. since October 2022.

 In 2004, GameSpot won "Best Gaming Website" as chosen by the viewers in Spike TV's second Video Game Award Show, and has won Webby Awards several times.
-The domain gamespot.com attracted at least 60 million visitors annually by October 2008 according to a Compete.com study.
+The domain GameSpot.com attracted at least 60 million visitors annually by October 2008 according to a Compete.com study.

 History

-In January 1996, Pete Deemer, Vince Broady and Jon Epstein quit their positions at IDG and founded SpotMedia Communications.
+In January 1996, Pete Deemer, Vince Broady, and Jon Epstein quit their positions at IDG and founded SpotMedia Communications.
 SpotMedia then launched GameSpot on May 1, 1996.
 Originally, GameSpot focused solely on personal computer games, so a sister site, VideoGameSpot, was launched on December 1, 1996.
 Eventually VideoGameSpot, then renamed VideoGames.com, was merged into GameSpot.

+On January 6, 1997, SpotMedia and publisher Ziff Davis announced a $20 million agreement allowing the publisher to run content from Computer Gaming World and Electronic Gaming Monthly on SpotMedia's websites.
+By the following month, Ziff Davis's substantial financial infusion enabled GameSpot to grow to 45 employees.
+Upon the May 11, 1998 launch of Ziff Davis's cable channel ZDTV, a program by GameSpot was projected for a mid-summer release, and would premiere as GameSpot TV on July 4.
 In February 1999, PC Magazine named GameSpot one of the hundred best websites, alongside competitors IGN and CNET Gamecenter.

-The following year, The New York Times declared GameSpot and Gamecenter the "Time and Newsweek of gaming sites".
+On July 19, 2000, CNET announced its acquisition of ZDNET, putting GameSpot and Gamecenter under the same parent company.
+That December, The New York Times declared GameSpot and Gamecenter the "Time and Newsweek of gaming sites".
+In February 2001, GameSpot was spared from a redundancy reduction effort by CNET which shuttered Gamecenter.

 In October 2005, GameSpot adopted a new design similar to that of TV.com, now considered a sister site to GameSpot.
 GameSpot ran a few different paid subscriptions from 2006 to 2013, but is no longer running those.
+In June 2008, GameSpot's parent company CNET was acquired by CBS Corporation, and GameSpot along with CNET's other online assets were managed by the CBS Interactive division.

 A new layout change was adopted in October 2013.

-In October 2022, Fandom acquired GameSpot, along with Metacritic, TV Guide, GameFAQs, Giant Bomb, Cord Cutters News, and Comic Vine from Red Ventures.
+CNET was sold to Red Ventures in October 2020.
+Two years later, Fandom acquired GameSpot, along with Metacritic, TV Guide, GameFAQs, Giant Bomb, Cord Cutters News, and Comic Vine from Red Ventures.
+In January 2023, 40-50 employees were affected by a round of layoffs.
+More layoffs at GameSpot took place in January 2024.